petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 type: oAuthApplicationUserAgent
 ```

-### The Special Behavior of `oAuthApplicationUserAgent`
+### Special Behavior of `oAuthApplicationUserAgent`

-The `oAuthApplicationUserAgent` client extension causes a special behavior for the host project when it becomes a workload.
-An additional dependency is defined on metadata which is emitted by DXP as a _route_ (see [Context Sensitive Information](working-with-client-extensions.md#context-sensitive-information)).
+OAuth application user agent client extensions cause a special behavior for your project when you deploy them.
+It creates an additional dependency on metadata which Liferay provides as a *route* (see [Context-Sensitive Information](working-with-client-extensions.md#context-sensitive-information)).
 Any executable workload deployed with this client extension must wait for this route before it runs.

-The following is an example of the route defined by the environment variable `LIFERAY_ROUTES_CLIENT_EXTENSION` when a `oAuthApplicationUserAgent` client extension is defined in the project:
+Here is an example of the route defined by the environment variable `LIFERAY_ROUTES_CLIENT_EXTENSION` when a `oAuthApplicationUserAgent` client extension is defined in the project:

 ```bash
 .